GLOBAL MARKETS-Asian stocks edge up after strong China manufacturing survey

 SYDNEY/NEW YORK, Sept 1 (Reuters) - Asian stocks edged higher on Tuesday after strong readings on China's vast manufacturing sector offset the weak lead from a softer Wall Street session.

+European shares are expected to rebound from Monday's falls with pan-European Euro Stoxx 50 futures STXEc1 up 0.74% in early trade.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.2%, to regain some ground it had lost on Monday.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.3%, to regain some ground lost on Monday.

 The Caixin/Markit Manufacturing Purchasing Managers' Index(PMI) showed China's factory activity expanded at the fastest clip in nearly a decade in August, bolstered by the first increase in new export orders this year.